shambhavi-codes/shambhavi-codes/README.md

 Big fan of all things ads, analytics, and optimization – especially when it comes to Google Ads, Amazon Ads, and YouTube campaigns.

-🛠️ Languages & Tools I use a lot: Python, R, SQL, Excel, Tableau, Power BI, Unify Analytics
+🛠️ Languages & Tools I use a lot: Python, R, SQL, Excel, Tableau, Power BI

 🌱 Always learning something new (usually related to data... or food).